The main thoroughfare in our water system is Highway 80 or Texas St.

 Bills are due upon receipt if not paid by the 15th of the month a 5% penalty fee is added on the 16th and a reminder notice is mailed.

-On the 26th of the month a $30.00 delinquent fee is added and service is disconnected.
+On the 26th of the month a $30.00 delinquent fee is added for non-payment and service is disconnected.

 Payment in full including all penalties must be paid before restoration of service